 Here’s everything that went down at the AFC Bournemouth Women v Swindon Town game

-Join Emily and I at the forefront of one of the stadium’s incredible events, as we share our experience of AFC Bournemouth Women’s match against Swindon Town.
+Emily and I went down to the event, so here’s our experience of AFC Bournemouth Women’s match against Swindon Town.

-[Emily’s words] As the whistle blew to commemorate the one-minute silence on Remembrance Sunday, many thoughts came into my mind.
+As the whistle blew to commemorate the one minute silence on Remembrance Sunday, many thoughts came into my mind.
 Naturally, the solemn remembrance of the brave souls who served in the World Wars, but, beneath that, a profound sense of gratitude—gratitude for the privilege of being a woman in today’s world, sitting in The Vitality Stadium, watching a women’s football match.
 I felt compelled to involve myself passionately and whole heartedly, learning the names of the players and chanting their songs alongside the many young girls around me.
-One of the girls who shared these special 90-minutes with me was my fellow student, contributor to this article, and colleague, Honor Dench.
 Together, we cheered, threw our arms in the air, and danced to the beats of female DJ’s, including Radio 1’s Beren Olivia, and local female talent Gemma Leanne, with additional guidance from female host Rebecca Chaplin.

 AFC Bournemouth hosted league rivals, Swindon Town FC, in front of 6,054 people at home.